Avinier/JavaScript-Projects/README.md

 # JavaScript-Projects
-Series of small vanilla js projects.
+4 out of 15 vanilla js and es6 practiced components.
+Learnt es6 and object oriented concepts.